 Prior to the creation of the Shakespearean Festival which gave the town its tourism focus, Stratford found its fortunes as a rail crossroads and furniture manufacturing centre.
 On Upper Canada terms, settlement started late, though the 1828 date of first settlement isn’t that unusual for Southwestern Ontario.
 Named after Stratford-on-Avon in England, Canada’s Stratford even renamed its local river section from the Thames to the Avon.

-How Much is Car Insurance in Stratford Ontario
+How Much Does Car Insurance Cost in Stratford

 |Quote Date||Average Auto Insurance Cost in Stratford*|